 The National Museum of Civil War Medicine (NMCWM) was established in 1990 by a group of scholars and medical professionals who desired to share their interest in Civil War medicine with the public.
 What began as a private collection of medical artifacts from the Civil War has grown into an organization as vital and relevant as the plan that Dr. Jonathan Letterman developed nearly 150 years ago while at the Pry House on the Antietam battlefield.
 The legacy of the Letterman Plan breathes life into the artifacts preserved and interpreted at the NMCWM.
-The Museum has expanded beyond the doors of our original site to include two satellite museums: the Pry House Field Hospital Museum and Clara Barton’s Missing Soldiers Office; the Letterman Institute of professional development; and the NMCWM Press, a publishing center.
+The Museum has expanded beyond the doors of our original site to include two satellite museums: the Pry House Field Hospital Museum and the Clara Barton Missing Soldiers Office; the Letterman Institute of professional development; and the NMCWM Press, a publishing center.

 George Wunderlich, NMCWM Executive Director, has often said that if we study history for history’s sake, then it is no more than a hobby.
 But when we are able to engage a modern audience with historical perspectives, innovations and insights and help them to relate those innovations and insights directly to their life and world today, we are helping to change our community and our world for the better.
 One of the most relevant lessons that history teaches us is the importance of clarity of mission.
 Our mission can only be achieved by the realization that the NMCWM is in fact a living institution that utilizes the history of Civil War medical innovations to inspire, engage and encourage.
 We inspire our society by connecting the lessons of the past with the challenges of our world today.
 We engage the broadest possible audience and partners, and encourage innovative and collaborative scholarship.